-Requirements for admission to the MSN-FNP track include having earned a bachelor’s degree from a regionally accredited institution.
-The bachelor’s degree final cumulative GPA must be at least a 3.0 on a 4.0 scale.
-If the applicant's GPA is less than 3.0, but is at least 2.75, conditional admission may be considered.
-The candidate’s work history, references, and other personal qualities and characteristics will be considered as well if the GPA requirement is not met.
+Requirements for admission to the MSN-FNP track include having earned a bachelor’s or associate degree from a regionally accredited institution.
+The degree final cumulative GPA must be at least a 3.0 on a 4.0 scale.
 Click here to view the Admissions Checklist: Graduate Nursing Programs.

 Recommended Application Deadlines

 Applicants must hold a Bachelor of Science in Nursing (BSN) degree or an Associate Degree in Nursing (ADN).

 Evidence of Active Nursing License